-Mid Cornwall Metro is a £56.8m project that will deliver an hourly coast-to-coast rail service between Newquay, Par, St Austell, Truro, Penryn and Falmouth.
+Mid Cornwall Metro is a £56.8m project that will deliver an hourly coast-to-coast rail service between Newquay, Quintrell Downs, Par, St Austell, Truro, Penryn, Penmere, Falmouth Town and Falmouth Docks.

-A new passing loop will be built at Tregoss Moor as well as an additional platform at Newquay to enable the improved service.
+A new passing loop has been constructed at Tregoss Moor alongside an additional platform at Newquay to enable two trains to run along the Newquay branch at the same time.

 The project will include station improvements and better walking and cycling access.